-These are a couple of miles outside Drumnadrochit, and you can either walk from the village, or drive up to the small car park from where it’s just a few minutes walk to the viewpoint.
-If you choose to walk from the village, there’s a signed footpath and you can see walk directions here.
+These are a couple of miles outside Drumnadrochit, and you can either walk from the village, or drive up to the small car park from where it’s just a few minutes’ walk to the viewpoint.
+If you choose to walk from the village, there’s a signposted footpath and you can see walking directions here.

 The falls are not huge or particularly well known, but they are a pretty sight and we think are worth the visit for something a little bit different in the Loch Ness area.
 The falls are free to visit.